 There are also growing links with Bishop Stopford’s School, a Church of England Secondary School, also within the parish, and the only Anglican secondary school in the Borough of Enfield.
 One of the best achieving schools in Enfield Borough, it’s also known for the exemplary behaviour of its students and the growing renown of its Gospel Choir!

 At St James’s there is an active chapter of the Mothers’ Union, whose mission is Christian care for families.
 They are active in leading worship, in service and in support.

-Together with a number of churches throughout the London Borough of Enfield, St James’s is seeking to establish the Enfield Churches Debt Centre in partnership with Christians Against Poverty, a nationally recognised charity that works tirelessly and lovingly to help get individuals and families relief from crippling debt.
+Together with a number of churches throughout the London Borough of Enfield, St James’s part of establishing the Enfield Churches Debt Centre in partnership with Christians Against Poverty, a nationally recognised charity that works tirelessly and lovingly, as part of loving our neighbour in Christian witness, to help bring individuals and families relief from crippling debt.